atakrk/CS391-Project/README.md

 Features

--Login Screen**: Users can log in to the website using their credentials.
+-**Login Screen**: Users can log in to the website using their credentials.

 -Open Job Positions**: This page displays a list of open job positions available.
 Users can view the job details and apply for a position if interested.